Youth Program Overview

 Locations

-• Des Moines River boathouse – our primary facility is located beside the Birdland Marina.
-When the weather and rowing conditions are favorable, this is where we will mostly be rowing.
+• Des Moines River boathouse –our river boathouse is located beside the Birdland Marina.
+When the weather and rowing conditions are favorable, this is where we will be rowing.

-• Easter Lake boathouse – a new boathouse opened in May 2024 at the Easter Lake North Shore Project.
+• Easter Lake boathouse – a new boathouse opened in May 2024 at the Easter Lake North Shore.
 Winter training takes place at the Easter Lake boathouse.
-There will also be some practices on the water here.
-This will be communicated through the Google spreadsheet calendar and/or via GroupMe.
+Some practices will be on the water here, as well.
+Location of practices will be communicated through the Google spreadsheet calendar and/or via GroupMe.

 Seasons and Fees

-• Fees: For 2025, each session costs $400 (except Novices pay $310 for their first session).
+• Fees: Fees for 2026 will be decided by the Board of Directors by mid-March 2026 and posted on the web site at that time.
 Payments are made through iCrew and due by the beginning of each session (April 1, June 16, September 1 & December 1).

 • Regattas and Traveling: in addition to the fees listed above, participants are expected to attend regattas with associated travel costs and entry fees.